containerd/containerd/docs/hosts.md

   client = ["/etc/certs/client-1.pem", "/etc/certs/client-2.pem"]
 ```

-**Further, recursion is not supported in the specification of host mirror
+**Note**: Recursion is not supported in the specification of host mirror
 namespaces in the hosts.toml file.
-Thus the following is not allowed/supported:**
+Thus the following is not allowed/supported:
 ```
 [host."http://mirror.registry"]
   capabilities = ["pull"]